apache/hudi/website/src/pages/tech-specs.md

 #### File sizing

 Sizing the file group is extremely critical to balance the merge and query performance.
-Larger the file size, more the write amplification when new file slices are being created.
+Larger the file size, the more the write amplification when new file slices are being created.
 So to balance the merge cost, compaction or merge frequency should be tuned accordingly and this has an impact on the query performance or data freshness.